Paying With Insurance

-Call the number on the back of your insurance card for the Benefits Department.
-Write down every answer you receive and don't be intimidated!
-Ask for explanations of anything you don't understand, and you're welcome to request speaking with a supervisor if you are not happy with the answers you are getting.
+Call the number on the back of your insurance card for the Benefits Department and write down every answer you receive.
+Ask for explanations of anything you don't understand, and you're welcome to request speaking with a supervisor if you're not happy with the answers you are getting.
 Write down the information they provide, as you'll need careful records later if the company fails to follow through with what they've told you.
-Follow the questions in the order below.
+Follow the questions in the order below:

 What is your name and extension number?

 My therapist is willing to provide a statement of Session Dates Attended, the CPT code, and the Diagnosis.
 Is this acceptable to the insurance company?

-- Does my policy cover Individual Psychotherapy (CPT code 90834 for a 45 minute session) for my child?
+- Does my policy cover Individual Psychotherapy - CPT code 90834 (a 45 minute session) for my child?